aaronshappell/picabot/README.md

 The google api key isn't necessary but is required for the `yt` command to work.
 ### Locally
 First install nodejs and npm.
 Download them for your system [here](https://nodejs.org/en/download/).
 You can then install the bot by cloning the git repo with `git clone https://github.com/aaronshappell/picabot.git`.
-Then you must install the necessary dependencies with `npm install` in the project directory.
+Then you must install the necessary dependencies with `npm install` from within the project directory.
 You will also need a `config.json` file for general bot configuration such as specifying the command prefix and bot channel.
 For sensitive information (tokens/keys), make sure you have a `.env` file with your bot token and google api key as `BOTTOKEN` and `GOOGLEAPIKEY` respectively.
 See [example.env](https://github.com/aaronshappell/picabot/blob/master/example.env) for details.
 You can run the bot with `node ./` from within the project directory.
 It will print `Bot ready` when the bot is ready to recieve commands.
 ### Heroku
 Make sure you have set your config variables in heroku (environment variables) with your bot token and google api key as `BOTTOKEN` and `GOOGLEAPIKEY` respectively.
 You also need to add a [ffmpeg buildpack](https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest) to your project for voice to work.